 Although the steamed turnip cake can be consumed straight with soy sauce, they are commonly cooked again to add additional flavors.
 For instance, turnip cake can be sliced into rectangular pieces when cooled and then pan-fried until both sides turn golden.
 It is served with chili sauce and/or Hoisin sauce on the side, as condiments.

-I’m very partial to this recipe – I hope you find it as much to your liking as I do!
+I’m very partial to this radish cake recipe – I hope you find it as much to your liking as I do!
 To aid in your quest, I’ve included the Chinese names of all the ingredients – just print this out and show it to the people in the Chinese grocery store or herbalist shop so they can help you find things. 🙂 I have every imaginable confidence that you will find this recipe to be beyond savory and supremely delicious – there can be no doubt or equivocation in your mind to the contrary!

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.